music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 to, you should keep in mind the context in which it will be played.

 What do I mean by context?
 Well, who's your audience?
 How experienced are they?
 Is it a competition?
 Or a social event?
 If you're
-DJing at 4am on the Sunday of an event, then your job is to keep people on the dance floor, and so you should play whatever achieves that.
+DJing at 4am on the Sunday of an event, then you're likely trying to keep people on the dance floor; so you should play whatever achieves that.
 But if you're teaching a beginner class and you're telling the students "we triple step on 1-&-2", then your music should probably have a "1-&-2" that your students can follow along to!
-If you're DJing a competition, beware that your music choices might create conflict between dancing West Coast Swing, and dancing to the music.